GAtemROU/Classifying-Heatmaps-with-CNN/README.md

 To evaluate models better, cross validation was implemented.
 After training, the model was tested on 4 unseen participants.
 Then, the model was trained from scratch with a different set of test participants.
 The process is repeated untill each participant have been to the test set ones.

 ## Performance
-The evaluation mentioned above results in the average f1 score of **0.88**, which that the CNN reaches about the same performance as the logisitc regression in the original study.
+The evaluation mentioned above results in the average f1 score of **0.89**, which that the CNN reaches about the same performance as the logisitc regression in the original study.

-## Future work
+## Visualization of gradient
+Here is an example of how we can interpret the gradient of the CNN.